Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Effect of electron gas heating by THz radiation

 \section{Effect of electron gas heating by THz radiation}

 The conversion rate calculated above is proportional to the intensity of electromagnetic radiation and has a maximum at a photon energy of $\hbar\omega \approx 4E_{tr}/3$.
-To achieve high transition rates, picosecond, high-intensity $I \sim 10$~$\mu$J terahertz pulses can be used~\cite{venanzi2024ultrafast}.
+To achieve high transition rates (see Fig.~\ref{fig1}), several picosecond long, high-fluence $\phi \sim 1$~$\mu$J/cm$^2$ terahertz pulses can be used~\cite{venanzi2024ultrafast}, which corresponds to a radiation intensity of the order of $\mu$J/(cm$^2$ps).
 As a result, a major part of the attractive polarons (trions) can be converted to repulsive polarons (excitons).
 On the other hand, with such pumping parameters, the heating of the electron gas caused by the THz absorption can be significant.
-The electron temperatures can reach several tens of Kelvin, i.e., $k_B T$ can amount to tenths of trion binding energy $E_T$~\cite{venanzi2021terahertz}.
-In this section we provide a model for the electron gas heating under the absorption of THz radiation and, consequently, calculate the additional contribution to the attractive-repulsive polaron conversion related to the collisions of polarons with high-energy electrons.
+The electron temperatures can reach several tens of Kelvin, which corresponds to the average kinetic energy $k_BT \sim 0.1-0.3~E_T$~\cite{venanzi2021terahertz}.
+In this section we provide an analytical model for the electron gas heating under the absorption of THz radiation and, consequently, calculate the additional contribution to the attractive-repulsive polaron conversion related to the collisions of polarons with high-energy electrons.